offchan42/.spacemacs.d/README.md

 # What is [Spacemacs](https://github.com/syl20bnr/spacemacs) ?
-**Spacemacs** is an **Emacs** configuration distribution that makes **Emacs** behave a lot like **Vim** by using model text editing and also provides many useful features out of the box.
+**Spacemacs** is an **Emacs** configuration distribution that makes **Emacs** behave a lot like **Vim** by using modal text editing and also provides many useful features out of the box.

 It forces heavy usage of **space** bar, thus the name **Spacemacs**.
 It refers